PS 144 To Add 26 Classrooms

 The addition was designed by Manhattan’s Urbahn Architects in Manhattan and New Rochelle contractor MPCC.

-In addition to 26 classrooms, there will also be an outdoor pre-K and kindergarten play area, a cafeteria and kitchen, principal’s and administrative offices and medical facilities.
+In addition to the 26 classrooms, there will be an outdoor pre-K and kindergarten play area, a cafeteria and kitchen, principal’s and administrative offices, and medical facilities.